appsinacup/godot-rapier-physics/.github/ISSUE_TEMPLATE/bug_report.md

 **Example project(zip)**

 Please attach a zip with project where issue occurs.
+Remove the **addons** folder so that the size is less than 25 mb.